 .30 M2 APOne round at ~ 2,850 fps

-Hard and soft body armor come with different pros and cons that we’ll discuss below.
+Hard and soft armor come with different pros and cons that we’ll discuss below.

 Pros: Soft armor has two main advantages.
 It’s very light and it can flex.
-This makes soft armor the most concealable type of armor.
+This makes soft armor the most concealable type of backpack body armor.

 Soft armor deteriorates much faster than hard armor.
-(Shelf life is normally around 5 years.)
+(The shelf life is normally around 5 years.)
 This degradation is even faster if it’s getting wet or sweaty on a regular basis.

 Steel armor can usually take many rounds of the rated caliber before showing any signs of wear.
 Even then, it retains most of its protective capabilities.